Skip to content

 Why do we have sweets at Halloween?

-The earliest form of giving treats out at Halloween comes from the tradition of ‘Souling’, to understand this tradition it is important to know how prayers were used in medieval Britain.
-Christians at the time believed that after death you would go to purgatory to pay for your sins before being allowed to go to heaven, a terrible place one wanted to get through as quickly as possible.
-It was believed that you could get out of purgatory and into heaven quicker if someone prayed for your soul.
+The earliest form of giving treats out at Halloween comes from the tradition of ‘Souling’.
+To understand this tradition, it is essential to know how prayers were used in medieval Britain.
+Christians at the time believed that after death, you would go to purgatory to pay for your sins before being allowed to go to heaven, a terrible place one wanted to get through as quickly as possible.
+You could get out of purgatory and into heaven quicker if someone prayed for your soul.

 Best Sweet Shops in Belfast for Halloween Treats